 This bill assumes that harsh penalties will deter mandatory overtime for nurses.
 However, that assumption is not valid in the context of widespread staffing shortages and the state's minimum nurse hours requirements for nursing homes.
 Unlike any other category of health care facility, nursing homes are subject not only to a prohibition on nurse mandatory overtime, but also to statutory minimum nurse and nurse aide hours per resident day.
-These minimum hours requirements apply regardless of the acuity or needs of the residents and are being enforced even though the state is experiencing a statewide disaster emergency due to healthcare staffing shortages. (see Executive Order 4.10, issued June 29, 2022).
+These minimum hours requirements apply regardless of the acuity or needs of the residents and are being enforced even though the state is experiencing a statewide disaster emergency due to healthcare staffing shortages. (see Executive Order 4.8, issued Apr.
+30, 2022).
 Approximately 80 percent of nursing homes statewide were unable to comply with the minimum hours requirements in the last quarter of 2021 (the most recent quarter in which data are available).
-Additionally, this bill explicitly states that an "emergency" does not include routine nurse staffing needs that arise due to typical staffing patterns.
-Unfortunately, chronic staffing shortages are the typical staffing pattern at nursing homes, and have been since even before the pandemic due to a nationwide nurse shortage.

 Nursing homes are especially hard hit by staffing shortages because the state's inadequate Medicaid rates for nursing home care prevent them from competing with hospitals for staff.
-To date, not a single dollar of the funding appropriated by the Legislature in last year's budget or this year's budget to support compliance with the minimum hours law has been distributed to nursing homes.
+Not a single dollar of the funding appropriated by the Legislature in last year's budget or this year's budget to support compliance with the minimum hours law has been distributed to nursing homes.